DebBlue/suckwuw/README.md

 ## Introduction

-Welcome to the realm of suckwuw, the dynamic window manager crafted for supreme efficiency and aesthetic mastery.
+Welcome to the suckwuw, the dynamic window manager crafted for supreme efficiency and aesthetic mastery.
 Prepare to embark on a journey of seamless multitasking and sublime desktop customization.## Installation and Configuration

 To wield the power of suckwuw, follow these sacred steps: